nmke-de/TemLarp/rules.md

 The **Military** attribute governs all events regarding military maneuvers, armament, the building of military bases and harbours, and war.
 The larger this attribute is, the stronger the nation's military.

 The Military attribute is always constrained by the Economy attribute.
-If MIL exceeds ECO, the nation suffers repercussions, with POL continually decreasing.
+If MIL exceeds ECO, the nation suffers repercussions, with POL continually decreasing until MIL does not exceed ECO anymore.

 #### Politics (POL)